-- A contractual Deferred Payment Option is available by completing a Deferred Payment Contract.
+- A no charge, interest free contractual Deferred Payment Option is available by completing a Deferred Payment Contract.
 The Deferred Payment Contract MUST BE COMPLETED each term, by the deadline date of each semester. - Federal, State and other financial aid is available by completing the Free Application for Federal Student Aid, known as the FAFSA.
 The results of the FAFSA must be in the Financial Aid Office no later than three weeks before the payment arrangement deadline as set forth by the College prior to each semester. - To apply for financial aid, you may go to the SSCC website, www.sscc.edu, then select "Admission" and then select "Apply for Financial Aid." - Student Loans may be available to those who have completed the FAFSA, meet all eligibility criteria and submit a Student Loan Request form to the financial aid office by the Payment Arrangement Deadline.
-SSCC can award up to \$5,500 per academic year.
-Independent students may be eligible for additional amounts.